 The school has a designated Inclusion Leader (Katie Fitzsimmons) who is responsible for the leadership and day-to-day management of SEND provision.
-The Inclusion team comprises of an Assistant SENCo (Diane Major), Emotional Literacy Support Assistant and Mental Health Lead (Helen Rumph), a Parent Listener (Angela Black) and a Speech and Language Specialist Support Assistant (Lisa Staines).
+Additionally, the inclusion team also comprises of an Emotional Literacy Support Assistant and Mental Health Lead (Helen Rumph) and a Speech and Language Specialist Support Assistant (Lisa Staines).

-- All pupils have access to High Quality teaching in class. - The curriculum is adapted to meet the needs of all children. - Following specific assessments, additional 1:1 or small group support is to be provided by the Inclusion Team. - Every class has a designated teaching assistant who works closely with the class teacher and Inclusion Team to make reasonable adjustments in class to meet individual pupil needs. - Teachers meet termly with the inclusion team to discuss the needs of children with SEND in their class. - At these meetings, provision is reviewed and changes made as appropriate. - In some cases the school will access support and advice from outside agencies.
+- All pupils have access to High Quality teaching in class. - The curriculum is adapted to meet the needs of all children. - Following specific assessments, additional 1:1 or small group support is to be provided by the Inclusion Team. - Every class has time with a teaching assistant or HLTA, who works closely with the class teacher and Inclusion Team to make reasonable adjustments in class to meet individual pupil needs. - Teachers meet termly with the inclusion team to discuss the needs of children with SEND in their class. - At these meetings, provision is reviewed and changes made as appropriate. - In some cases the school will access support and advice from outside agencies.